openSUSE/libstorage-ng/doc/yast-storage-requirements.md

 * AI Lukas: ML: libstorage-ng@opensuse.org
 * AI PM: Clarify requirements on FAT partitions
 * AI lmb, Holgi: Claryfy requirements on filesystems (see below)
-* AI Arvin: clarify why: reate partitions on RAID (if there already is a partition table; cannot create a partition table if there is not one already
 * AI Architecture maintainers: Clarify which configurations of RAID are bootable, possibly under which conditions
 * AI: Veryfy support of resizing logical volumes for LVM
 * AI: Clarify why we do not support encryption of root filesystem, which tools would possibly need to be fixed